Tonsillitis: Pain medication

 Paracetamol and nonsteroidal anti-inflammatory drugs (NSAIDs) can be used to treat throat pain in children and adults.
 Codeine is avoided in children under 12 years of age to treat throat pain or following tonsilectomy.
 NSAIDs (such as ibuprofen) and opioids (such as codeine and tramadol) are equally effective at relieving pain, however, precautions should be taken with these pain medications.
 NSAIDs can cause peptic ulcer disease and kidney damage.
 Opioids can cause respiratory depression in those who are vulnerable.
 Anaesthetic mouthwash can also be used for symptomatic relief.

 Corticosteroids

 Corticosteroids reduce tonsillitis pain and improve symptoms in 24 to 48 hours.
 Oral corticosteroids are recommended unless the person is unable to swallow medications.

 Surgery

 When tonsillitis recurs frequently, often arbitrarily defined as at least five episodes of tonsillitis in a year, or when the palatine tonsils become so swollen that swallowing is difficult as well as painful, a tonsillectomy can be performed to remove the tonsils surgically.
 A randomized controlled trial of tonsillectomy versus medical treatment (antibiotics and painkillers) in adults with frequent tonsillitis found that tonsillectomy was more effective and cost-effective.
 It resulted in fewer days with a sore throat.

-Children have only a modest benefit from tonsillectomy for repeated cases of tonsillitis.
+Children have only a modest benefit from tonsillectomy for recurrent tonsillitis.